riser-platform/docs/content/docs/internals/gitops.md

 Riser manages the folder structure of the _State Repo_ for you.
 This section is useful to help you navigate the _State Repo_ for auditing or debugging purposes, or if you wish to use the _State Repo_ for Kubernetes state that is not managed by Riser.

-{{< hint warning >}}
+{{< warn >}}
-:warning: _Riser is the source of truth for all resources managed by Riser.
+Riser is the source of truth for all resources managed by Riser.
 Riser makes no attempt to merge any changes with Riser's desired state and the state of the repo.
-Do not modify any Riser managed resources in the State Repo._
+Do not modify any Riser managed resources in the State Repo.
-{{< /hint >}}
+{{< /warn >}}

 #### Annotated Example
 The following is an example of a _State Repo_ with two environments, "dev" and "prod", and an _App_ with a _Deployment_ named "testdummy" in the "apps" namespace.